joelpt/sublimetext-automatic-backups/README.md

 ## Backup history navigation

-Automatic Backups supports easy navigation through the backup history for any file with stored backups.
+AutomaticBackups supports easy navigation through the backup history for any file with stored backups.
 To use this feature:

  * Press `Ctrl+Alt+[` to navigate backwards one step through a file's backup history.
  * Press `Ctrl+Alt+]` to navigate forwards one step.